Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 It sucks having to go back a few levels, but as we say, sometimes it’s better to take 1 step back in order to take 2 forward.
 The main question this raises is to which level you should reset.
 I have a solution for you: Self-Study Quiz.

 The trick is to use this script to review items, level by level.
-The moment you find a point where you know less than you’re comfortable with is the moment you figure out which level to reset.
-I do not wish to say the obvious, but if you think you’ll reset around 10 levels, start with the closest level that you think you’re comfortable enough.
-Don’t start from the very level 1
+The moment you find a point where you know less than you’re comfortable with is the moment you figure out which level to reset to.
+If you think you’ll reset around 10 levels, start with the closest level to what you think you’re comfortable enough.
+Don’t start from the very 1st level

 Hope this helped you make a decision.
 Good luck

-As previously mentioned, the fast levels are named by the fact that they can be done in just 3 days and 10 hours.
-In this chapter, I’ll focus on levels 46-47 and 49-60, since they’re the last stretch to reach the so desired level 60.
+As previously mentioned, the fast levels are named by the fact that they can be done in just 3 days and 10 hours (levels 43-44, 46-47, and 49-60).
+In this chapter, I’ll give you some ideas on what to do about the fast levels: should you do it fast?
+Or should you slow down and focus on something else?

-Until level 40 something, I was doing between 200 and 300 reviews a day on Wanikani (take into consideration that I went maximum speed the whole time).
-After a while of having reached the fast levels, I started having to do between 300 and 450 reviews a day on Wanikani.
+Until I started with the fast levels, I was doing between 200 and 300 reviews a day (take into consideration that I went maximum speed the whole time).
+After a while of having reached the fast levels, I started having to do between 300 and 450 reviews a day.
 I also had to do 40 new lessons a day, compared to the 20 that I did during the rest of my Wanikani journey.
-Now you ask: but what was the point of going through it?
-After all, the last levels are less useful.
-Well, the point was that I discovered that I could go above what I thought was possible for me.
-Memorizing 40 words per day definitely sounds like one of the most silliest things to do, but this simple thing taught me that I can take bigger jumps than I thought.
-Since I increased my ability to go through WK levels, it begs the question: Am I limiting myself in other parts of my Japanese studies/life?
+I did it for the challenge.
+I wanted to be one of the fastest, I wanted a challenge, and I had the energy and time to do it.
+What I learned from it was that I could go above what I thought was possible for me.
+Memorizing 40 words per day definitely sounds like one of the silliest things to do, but this simple thing reminded me that I can take bigger jumps than I usually think.
+It definitely was a fun experiment to do to reach level 60

 See how many people are behind you.
 See how far you’ve come.
 Really great job But now, what are your plans?
 Yes, your plans.
 Plans for what?
 For what’s coming next!
 You didn’t think you’d get to level 60 and be fluent, did you?